Faculty and Staff

 email@example.com | 717-361-1387

-Colin Helb is Assistant Professor of Communications, specializing in digital media production, visual communications, new media, audio production, and critical cultural and media studies.
-Recent courses Dr. Helb has taught include:
+Colin Helb is Assistant Professor of Communications, specializing in media production and technology, new media, and critical cultural and media studies.
+Dr. Helb is also active in the Film Studies Minor and faculty advisor/general manager of WWEC 88.3 FM, Elizabethtown College’s student-operated radio station.

 firstname.lastname@example.org | 717-361-1262

-Telleen has previously worked professionally in corporate communications, print journalism and as an attorney in St. Paul, MN.
+Dr. Telleen has previously worked professionally in corporate communications, print journalism and as an attorney in St. Paul, MN.
 He teaches courses in Communication Law and Ethics, Communication Research Methods, Multi-Cultural Communications and Writing Across the Media.
-His research focuses on corporate political speech, commercial speech, and the application of law and economics to the First Amendment, including behavioral law and economics.
+His research focuses on corporate political speech, commercial speech, and First Amendment Theory.

 firstname.lastname@example.org | Steinman 206A